SAP-archive/teched2020-developer-keynote/s4hana/event/README.md

 ### Overview

-Accompanying the [Diving into messaging on SAP Cloud Platform series](https://www.youtube.com/playlist?list=PL6RpkC85SLQCf--P9o7DtfjEcucimapUf) on the Hands-on SAP Dev show (see [An overview of SAP Developers video content](An overview of SAP Developers video content) for more info) there's a repository of scripts and configuration: [cloud-messaging-handsonsapdev](https://github.com/SAP-samples/cloud-messaging-handsonsapdev).
+Accompanying the [Diving into messaging on SAP Cloud Platform series](https://www.youtube.com/playlist?list=PL6RpkC85SLQCf--P9o7DtfjEcucimapUf) on the Hands-on SAP Dev show (see [An overview of SAP Developers video content](https://blogs.sap.com/2020/11/09/an-overview-of-sap-developers-video-content/) for more info) there's a repository [cloud-messaging-handsonsapdev](https://github.com/SAP-samples/cloud-messaging-handsonsapdev).

-In this repository there are scripts that allow you to comfortably use the SAP Enterprise Messaging APIs.
+In this repository there are scripts that allow you to use the SAP Enterprise Messaging APIs in a simple way from the comfort of the terminal.
 There are two APIs, each with various endpoints.
 Briefly, they are:

 - Management: relating to queues and queue subscriptions
 - Messaging: relating to production and consumption of messages (including via webhook subscriptions)

-Using the Management API, you can set up a test queue & subscribe it to the "salesorder/created" topic.
-Then, once you've used the `emit` script as described earlier, you can use the Messaging API to consume the messages from that test queue.
+To verify what is actually happening with this EMITTER component, you can use the Management API to set up a test queue & subscribe it to the "salesorder/created" topic.
+Then, once you've used the `emit` script as described earlier, you can use the Messaging API to consume the messages from that test queue and have a quick look at the contents.
 This way you can get a bit closer to what's going on, while also verifying for yourself that `emit` did what it said it did.

 ### Setting up